-Sherlock: In the third episode: Strap random people to bombs, and while Sherlock puts real effort into solving the mysteries to rescue the hostages, he remains largely unmoved, because caring about them won't help save them.
+Sherlock: In The Great Game, Moriarty straps random people to bombs, and while Sherlock puts real effort into solving the mysteries to rescue the hostages, he remains largely unmoved, because caring about the people won't help save them.
 When Moriarty straps John to a bomb, though, Sherlock freaks the fuck out.

 Although the team seems to take it personal every time one of the main characters is hurt/threatened/kidnapped/killed/whatever, the conflict with the Goa'uld was personal for both Daniel (because of what happened to his wife) and Teal'c (because of his history as Apophis' First Prime).
 The team actually gets called on taking things too personally a few times, but they generally shrug it off.

 Jack also tends to take it somewhat personally when Skaara is involved, a holdover from The Movie, where Skaara is the Abydonian Jack interacts with the most and becomes rather protective of, possibly reminding him of his recently-dead son whom he was still mourning heavily.
 And Sam, of course, when her father/Selmac is involved.

 The Next Generation: Naturally, the Klingons have a tradition called the "Rite of Vengeance."
 Worf invokes it on Duras when Duras kills K'Heyler.